Samiul1947/Quantitative-Analysis-of-Fund-Performance-Risk-Adjusted-Returns-for-Small-Mid-and-Large-Cap-Funds/README.md

 My main motive was to draw a **quantitative view** of how each of these funds reacted during that period of time and, in the end, which gave better returns when volatility was taken into account.

-Starting with the data source, I collected all four years of data for small, mid, and large cap funds from [BSE India Index Archive]( https://www.bseindia.com/Indices/IndexArchiveData.html)
+Starting with the data source, I collected all four years of data for small, mid, and large cap funds from  https://www.bseindia.com/Indices/IndexArchiveData.html
 I only considered the **closing price of each day**, with a total of **994 trading days**.

 ## Data Visualization: